Establishing Good Practices when Coding#

 When you create your scripts there are a number of common conventions you should consider

-• Don’t hoard your workspace It can be really tempting to save everything you have ever done, so you can trace back any mistakes.
-But an chaotic environment is hard and confusing to navigate.
-Identify what you really need to keep, a well maintained script should mean you can easily recreate your analysis and debug that way rather than save all the stages of the analysis.
+Don’t hoard your workspace It can be really tempting to save everything you have ever done, so you can trace back any mistakes.
+But a chaotic environment is hard and confusing to navigate.
+Identify what you really need to keep.
+A well-maintained script should mean you can easily recreate your analysis and debug it that way rather than save all the stages of the analysis.

-• The devil is in the details Compared to other languages R error messages can be informative, try reading them and looking for key words to indicate what the problem might be.
+The devil is in the detail Compared to other languages R error messages can be informative; try reading them and looking for key words to indicate what the problem might be.

-• Create a pseudocode.
+Create a pseudocode.
 Start your script by setting up the titles of your sections.
-Then progresively, populate the sections with subtitles and lastly, fill out your code with commands.
+Then progressively, populate the sections with subtitles, and lastly, fill out your code with commands.
 Normally, I would add the sections: Set up, Data, Data Cleaning, Data analysis, Data plotting, and Wrap up.

 Structuring your data and analysis#